boyter/boyter.org/content/posts/start-with-elastic-search-2019.md

 Date Ranges

-## Ranking / Scoring / Relevance
+## Explaining Ranking / Scoring / Relevance

-By default Elastic uses TF/IDF

-  Once we have a list of matching documents, they need to be ranked by relevance.
-Not all documents will contain all the terms, and some terms are more important than others.
-The relevance score of the whole document depends (in part) on the weight of each query term that appears in that document.

-  The weight of a term is determined by three factors, which we already introduced in What Is Relevance?.
-The formulae are included for interest’s sake, but you are not required to remember them.
-  Term frequency
-  edit

-  How often does the term appear in this document?
-The more often, the higher the weight.
-A field containing five mentions of the same term is more likely to be relevant than a field containing just one mention.
-The term frequency is calculated as follows:

-  How often does the term appear in all documents in the collection?
-The more often, the lower the weight.
-Common terms like and or the contribute little to relevance, as they appear in most documents, while uncommon terms like elastic or hippopotamus help us zoom in on the most interesting documents.
-The inverse document frequency is calculated as follows:

-   The inverse document frequency (IFD) of term t is the logarithm of the number of documents in the index, divided by the number of documents that contain the term.
-  Field-length norm
-  edit

-  How long is the field?
-The shorter the field, the higher the weight.
-If a term appears in a short field, such as a title field, it is more likely that the content of that field is about the term than if the same term appears in a much bigger body field.
-The field length norm is calculated as follows:
+The below is a fairly simplistic explanation of how ranking works in Elastic.

+Generally any search service uses a mixture of pre-ranking and query time ranking to produce results.
+Pre-ranking happens when the document is indexed.
+Query ranking takes into account the users query and augments the pre-ranking algorithm.
+Pre-ranking is the most efficient way of ranking results but best of breed engines use a combination of both.

-Elastic search uses TF/IDF ranking by default.
-You can change this to other implementations of rankers such as BM25 but generally its good enough that there is no need.
-TF/IDF is a pre-ranking algorithm which means it happens as the document is indexed and not at runtime.
-In effect it explits the idea that not all words are considered equally important, and not all documents contain the same words.
+Elastic search uses TF/IDF ranking by default for pre-ranking.
+You can change this to other implementations of rankers such as BM25 but unless you have specific reasons to do so there is no need.
+TD/IDF In effect exploits the idea that not all words are considered equally important, and not all documents contain the same words.

 TF is term frequency just means how often does the word appear in the document.
-A document with multiple occurances of the same word is probably more relevant for that word.
-IDF is inverse document frequency, which smooths out the TF but determining that while a word may appear 10 times in a document it occurs in every document and as such is probably not very important.
+A document with multiple occurrences of the same word is probably more relevant for that word.
+IDF is inverse document frequency, which smooths out the TF by determining that while a word may appear 10 times in a document it also occurs in every document and as such is probably not very important.

 As such a word is considered important if it does not appear very often across all document.
-A search for this workd would rank a document with multiple occurances of this word higher then a document with a single occurance.
-In addition shorter fields outrank longer ones.
+A search for this word would rank a document with multiple occurrences of this word higher then a document with a single occurrence.
+In addition to the above shorter fields outrank longer ones.
+So things like titles tend to outrank fields with large bodies of text.

 Elastic search also used to apply the Vector Space model to ranking at query time, but I am not sure if this is still the case.
-If you want some detail about the Vector Space model read the following, https://boyter.org/2011/06/vector-space-search-model-explained/ https://boyter.org/2010/08/build-vector-space-search-engine-python/ https://boyter.org/2013/08/c-vector-space-implementation/ https://boyter.org/2013/08/golang-vector-space-implementation/ This is a query time ranking algorithm run when it actually runs a search.
+If you want some detail about the Vector Space model read the following, https://boyter.org/2011/06/vector-space-search-model-explained/ https://boyter.org/2010/08/build-vector-space-search-engine-python/ https://boyter.org/2013/08/c-vector-space-implementation/ https://boyter.org/2013/08/golang-vector-space-implementation/ This is a query time ranking algorithm run at search time.
 Due to the way it works it ranks documents of similar length as being a closer match, which in practice with a users usual search terms means it also ranks shorter fields higher over longer ones.

 The result of the above is that if you search for the following "commonWord OR rareWord" documents containing the rare word will be ranked higher.
-Of the documents with the rare word, those which have multiple occurances of it or those where it exists in shorter fields will outrank others where the rare word appears in longer ones.
+Of the documents with the rare word, those which have multiple occurrences of it or those where it exists in shorter fields will outrank others where the rare word appears in longer ones.

 ## Explain